TeamTreehouseGroup/Our-First-Project/README.md

 #####Follow us

+Ricky - Could be done in footer instead of seperate page.

 #####Live Chat

 Markus - I have this idea to add a little live chat box to our site.
 It could show who is available to chat with.
 We could use PHP and Javascript/Ajax to push the messages to database.
 I'm not sure if we can do this but at least it's an idea.

 Ricky - It is possible.
 I have written up a simple forum before and it would not be to hard to modify into this.
 I will start brainstorming.

+#####Blog:

+Ricky - Wordpress: Build site into simple wordpress theme.
+OR PHP: Easy admin only form